DavidoDIT/Final-Year-Project/README.md

 ----------------------------------------------------
 My Prototype web application for my FYP.

-Look at the CodeHighligted Folder for images of code relating to the below:
+Look at the CodeDeclaration.pdf for images of code relating to the below:

 - FLASK SERVER/ DASH CODE *Highlighted Code is not my own*
 - All the code on the Jupyter Notebooks is my own.
 Although it does use SkLearn libraries to help to make a prediction.